maevecrossan/byte-battles/TESTING.md

 #### Responsiveness

 I designed for mobiles first, using 320px as my starting point.
-I then progressed to 590px, 1024px and 1440px.
-I chose these incremenents largely due to the layout out the player tally.
+I then progressed to 590px, 1024px, and 1440px.
+I chose these increments largely due to the layout of the player tally.
-I wanted to avoid the player scrolling as much as possible, so when possible, I decided to make the tally boxes to expand horizontally.
+I wanted to avoid the player scrolling as much as possible, so when possible, I decided to make the tally boxes expand horizontally.

 Below are a series of screenshots demonstrating how the content is displayed across four aforementioned screen sizes.
-As you will see, all content is centered.
+As you will see, all content is centred.
 This was done so that if two players were playing, both players could see the game board and their respective tallies easily.
-The centered content would also allows for additional features to be displayed along the sides, such as scoreboard, game settings, etc.
+The centred content would also allow for additional features to be displayed along the sides, such as scoreboard, game settings, etc.

 The responsiveness of each element was tested immediately and repeatedly after styling each element.